 Through to the final round: England's Tree of the Year 2014

-Over 200 trees were nominated and Old Knobbley has made it through to the final voting round in the Woodland Trust's England's Tree of the Year competition.
+Over 200 trees were nominated and Old Knobbley is one of 10 finalists through to the final voting round in the Woodland Trust's England's Tree of the Year competition.

 Old Knobbley needs your vote to be in with a chance of winning.
 You can only vote online at the Woodland Trust's website.